Keystone pipeline timetable for restart unclear; traders worry about supply

 The 622,000 barrel-per-day Keystone line ships heavy Canadian crude from Alberta to refiners in the U.S. Midwest and the Gulf Coast.
 The shutdown is expected to hamper deliveries of Canadian crude both to the U.S. storage hub in Cushing, Oklahoma, and to the Gulf, where it is processed by refiners or exported.

-"For the most part, there is concern in the trading community (the pipeline) is not up yet," another U.S.-based dealer said.
+"For the most part, there is concern in the trading community (the pipeline) is not up yet," a U.S.-based dealer said.

 If the outage lasts for more than 10 days, it could push Cushing, Oklahoma, storage levels to near the operational minimum of 20 million barrels, analysts said.